 Special attention should be paid if the employee had a former job in the Netherlands in respect of which a 30%-ruling applied.
-In that case, he may still qualify if the period in between jobs does not exceed three months (including garden leave).
+In that case, he may still qualify if the period in between jobs does not exceed three month (including garden leave).

-We are happy to assess the applicability of the 30%-ruling on a case-by-case basis in more detail if the general requirements do not seem to be met.
+We are happy to assess the applicability of the 30%-ruling on a case-by-case basis in more detail if the general requirements don't seem to be met.

-Can the 30%-ruling be applied to a Director of a Dutch company?
+Can the 30%-ruling be applied to a director of a Dutch company?

-A formally appointed board member of a Dutch company is regarded as an employee, and hence a Director may qualify for the 30%-ruling.
-The 30%-ruling applies even if the Director does not physically work in the Netherlands.
-Please note that is different for Directors being resident of the UK or the US.
+A formally-appointed board member of a Dutch company is regarded as an employee, and hence a director may qualify for the 30%-ruling.
+This applies even if the director does not physically work in the Netherlands.